 Susanna E. "Susie" (Harbaugh) Conn Strickler was born on Nov.
 5, 1873 on a farm at what is now Clairton Lake near Scullton, Somerset County, PA, the daughter of David and Mary Magdalene (Whipkey) Harbaugh.

-In about 1892, when she would have been 19 years of age, Susie was united in the holy bonds of matrimomy with Alexander Wilson "Wils" Conn (Feb.
+Circa 1892, when she would have been 19 years of age, Susie was united in the holy bonds of matrimomy with 18-year-old Alexander Wilson "Wils" Conn (Feb.
 6, 1874-1938).
-He was the son of Eliah "Eli" and Nancy (King) Conn of Draketown, Lower Turkeyfoot Township, Somerset County, of the family of Sarah “Sally” (Younkin) Weimer King.
+He was the son of Elijah "Eli" and Nancy (King) Conn of Draketown, Lower Turkeyfoot Township, Somerset County.

 When the federal census enumeration was made in 1900, the family was in Lower Turkeyfoot, living as near neighbors to her parents.
 Susan and Wilson had been married for eight years, with three young children in their household.
 His occupation was marked "day laborer."